Aurora Serverless Data API: An (updated) First Look

 • Response formatting: I get the value in returning the different data types, but it is overkill for 99% of queries.
 Besides simplifying that (and getting the JSON size down a bit), optionally returning the column information would be helpful too.
 I don’t need it most of the time.
 Update May 31, 2019: There is still way too much data coming over the wire.
 They need to cut this down.

 • Prepared queries: The current sqlStatements parameter is too dangerous.
 I know developers should take some responsibility here, but needing another library to escape SQL queries is unnecessary overhead.
 Some simply features of the mysql package (maybe a new params field that excepts an array and replaces ? in the queries) would go a long way.
+Update May 31, 2019: I doubt I was the only one who suggested this, but it looks like they implemented this with named parameters.
+Very cool.

-• Disable multiple statements by default: Having the ability to send multiple queries is really powerful (especially over HTTP), but it’s also super dangerous.
+• Disable multiple statements by default: Having the ability to send multiple queries is really powerful (especially over HTTP), but it's also super dangerous.
 It would be safer if you needed to expressly enable multiple statement support.
 Even better, require multiple statements to be sent in as an array.
+Update May 31, 2019: They did this too!
+Well, without my array idea. 😐

 • IAM Role-based access: The secrets manager thing is okay, but it would be better if we could access Aurora Serverless using just the IAM role.
 I know that Aurora Serverless doesn’t support that yet, but this would be a helpful addition.

 I have to say that I really love this concept.
-Yes, I‘m was underwhelmed by the initial implementation, but again, it is still very early.
-When (and I’m confident that it is a when, not an if) the AWS team works through these issues, this will help dramatically with serverless adoption.
+Yes, I~~'m~~ was underwhelmed by the initial implementation~~, but again, it is still very early~~.
+When (and I'm confident that it is a when, not an if) the AWS team works through these issues, this will help dramatically with serverless adoption.
 There are still plenty of use cases for RDBMS, so making it easier to use them is a huge win for serverless.

 Finally, since I’ve offered a lot of criticism, I figured I’d end this on a bit of a positive note.
 The latency is a killer for synchronous applications, BUT, even in its current state, I can see this being extremely useful for asynchronous workflows.
 If you are running ETLs, for example, firing off some bulk loads into your reporting database without needing to run the Lambdas in a VPC would be quite handy.